-The Seder is held on the first two nights of Passover, which begins at sundown on the 14th day of Nisan, the 7th month of the lunar calendar.
+The seder is held on the first two nights of Passover, which begins at sundown on the 14th day of Nisan, the 7th month of the lunar calendar.
 (This corresponds to March or April on the Gregorian calendar.)
-It marks the time when Jewish people around the world commemorate the emancipation (or should I say escape) of the ancient Hebrews from the bondages of slavery in Egypt, several thousand years ago.
-The Jewish people left Egypt in such a hurry (the story goes that they were being chased by Pharoah's army), that they didn't have time to let their bread rise.
-And so, modern-day Jews shun bread and all leavened products for 8 days. {Kitniyot, which includes legumes such as lentils, peanuts and green beans, are also prohibited for Ashkenazi Jews during the 8 day holiday.
-Sephardic Jews have different views on this matter and consume away.
-But since I'm not exactly a religious scholar, and it would take too long to explain all this, google it if you are interested in knowing more!}
+It marks the time when Jewish people around the world commemorate the emancipation of the ancient Hebrews from the bondages of slavery in Egypt, several thousand years ago.
+The Jewish people left Egypt in such a hurry (and I would too if I were being chased by Pharaoh’s army!), that they didn't have time to let their bread rise.
+And so, modern-day Jews shun bread and all leavened products for 8 days.

-Growing up my parents would host Seder in their home and our relatives would come over for a reading of the Hagaddah and the ensuing festive meal.
-Every Passover I would look forward to my father's World-Famous Matzo Brei and Potato Bilkelach.
+Growing up my parents would host seder in our home.
+Our friends relatives would come over for a reading of the Hagaddah and partake in the ensuing festive meal.
+Every Passover I would look forward to my father's famous Matzo Brei and Potato Bilkelach and my mother would make matzo meal muffins and "rolls" which I thought were the greatest!

 Sephardic (Moroccan) Charoset Truffles,

-dates, dried apricots, shelled pistachios, golden raisins and honey,
+dates, dried apricots, shelled pistachios, golden raisins + honey,

 recipe (below) courtesy of The Shiksa Blog.